LeonSering/leonsering/content/traveling/usa_2022/index.md

 title: USA 2022
 date: 2022
 show_date: false
-summary: Over a period of six months, my girlfriend and I road-tripped across the stunning landscapes of the United States, exploring various national and state parks in our Jeep Liberty named "Rusty".
+summary: Six months road-tripping across the stunning landscapes of the US with my girlfriend in our Jeep "Rusty", from the red rocks of Utah to the East Coast, Yellowstone, and Yosemite.
 type: landing
 sections:
   - block: markdown